Integrating Poultry: Soil Health and Crop Yield Improvements in Organic Vegetable Systems

 Soil samples were collected three times each season: spring, summer, and autumn.
 Additionally, marketable vegetable biomass (yield) was measured during each harvest.

-Poultry integration may result in greater plant-available nitrogen (PAN), phosphorus (P), and potassium (K) than in vegetable crop rotations without poultry
+Integrating poultry may result in greater plant-available nitrogen, phosphorus (P), and potassium (K)

-• At the end of the three-year trial, plant-available nitrogen (PAN; nitrate and ammonium) was significantly higher in the vegetable/poultry/winter cover crop (Treatment 2) and vegetable/summer cover crop/poultry/winter cover crop (Treatment 3) rotations (101% and 106%, respectively) than for the Control group.
+- At the end of the three-year trial, plant-available nitrogen (nitrate and ammonium) was significantly higher for both poultry treatments than for the no-poultry Control.

-• Water filtration (measured as hydraulic conductivity, cm/h) was approximately 2.5 and 5 times greater for Treatments 2 and 3, respectively, than for the non-poultry Control group.
+- Water filtration (measured as hydraulic conductivity, in cm/h) was approximately 250% and 500% greater for Treatments 2 and 3, respectively, than for the non-poultry Control.

-• No significant differences in soil bulk density, aggregate stability, soil organic matter (SOM), cation-exchange capacity (CEC), or soil pH were observed between treatment groups or growing seasons.
-This might be due to the fact that the duration of the study was relatively short (three years); as such, additional studies are needed to understand the long-term impacts of poultry integration on soil physical properties.
+- No significant differences in soil bulk density, aggregate stability, soil organic matter (SOM), cation-exchange capacity (CEC), or soil pH were observed between treatment groups or growing seasons.
+These findings might be due in part to the short duration of the study; as such, longer-term studies are needed to understand the full impacts of poultry integration on soil physical properties.

-• Significantly higher leaf lettuce yields were observed for Treatments 2 (96%) and 3 (86%) than for the non-poultry Control group.
-However, no significant yield differences were observed between treatments for the broccoli growing season, suggesting that poultry manure impacts vegetable crop performance differently by crop type/species.
+- Significantly higher leaf lettuce yields were observed for Treatments 2 (96%) and 3 (86%) than for the non-poultry Control.
+However, no significant yield differences were observed between treatments for the broccoli growing season, suggesting that poultry manure impacts vegetable crop performance differently by crop type.

 Resources